LiorKogan/V1/README.md

 ## A Song of Ice and Fire

-The following scenario, loosely based on [George R. R. Martin's _A Song of Ice and Fire_](http://www.georgerrmartin.com/bibliography/) will serve us to demonstrate the language's expressive power.
+We will use the following scenario, loosely based on [George R. R. Martin's _A Song of Ice and Fire_](http://www.georgerrmartin.com/bibliography/), to demonstrate the language's expressive power:

 The subjects of [Sarnor](http://awoiaf.westeros.org/index.php/Kingdom_of_Sarnor), [Omber](http://awoiaf.westeros.org/index.php/Kingdom_of_Omber), and the other kingdoms of the [known world](http://awoiaf.westeros.org/index.php/Known_world) love their [horses](http://awoiaf.westeros.org/index.php/Horse).
 There is one thing they adore even more - that is their [dragons](http://awoiaf.westeros.org/index.php/Dragon).
 They own dragons of ice and fire.
 Like all well-behaved dragons, their dragons love to play.
-Dragons always play in couples.
+Dragons always play in pairs.
 When playing, dragons often get furious, fire at each other (fire breath), and freeze one another (cold breath).
-Dragons usually freeze one another for periods of several minutes.
-However, on occasion, when they are furious, they can freeze one another for periods of several hours.
+Dragons usually freeze one another for several minutes.
+However, on occasion, when they are furious, they can freeze one another for several hours.
 The subjects enjoy watching their dragons play.
-Fascinated by these magnificent creatures, they have composed myriads of scrolls detailing each fire breath and cold breath over the last thousand years.
+Fascinated by these magnificent creatures, they have composed myriads of scrolls detailing each fire and cold breath over the last thousand years.
 The kings of Sarnor and Omber regularly pose queries about their history.
-More than often, it takes the royal historians and analysts several days to come up with answers, during which the kings tend to get pretty impatient.
+Often, it takes the royal historians and analysts several days to come up with answers, during which the kings tend to get impatient.
 Lately, the [high king of Sarnor](http://awoiaf.westeros.org/index.php/High_King_of_Sarnor) posed a very complex query.
 After waiting for results for more than two moons, he ordered the chief analyst to be executed.
 He then summoned his chief mechanics and ordered them to develop an apparatus that he could use to pose queries and get results quickly.

 The engineers started by collecting all queries posed by their master over the last few years.
 Then they constructed a property graph schema over which these queries can be expressed.